-I’m upset, dear reader.
-In the last few months I’ve come across several posts and articles about how unfriendly, rude and blunt the Dutch are.
+It’s upsetting to me, dear reader, to come across posts and articles about how unfriendly, rude and blunt the Dutch are.
 Blunt, I get.
 We are a down-to-earth, direct lot.
 But rude?
 Unfriendly?
-This judgment was offered up mostly considering behavior in social and public situations such as in shops and restaurants.
+This judgment is offered up mostly considering behavior in social and public situations such as in shops and restaurants.
 People in shops are not friendly?
 Waiters are rude?
 All the time?
 Everywhere?

 But then I am Dutch and we never see ourselves the way foreigners do, do we?
 Then again, I’ve not actually lived in the Netherlands for years, so I’m practically a foreigner myself, so why had I never noticed?
 In all the years of coming and going while visiting, why had I never been aware the country is awash in rudeness and unfriendliness?
 Yes, of course, on occasion I’d meet an unpleasant Dutch specimen, like you find them in every country.
 But in Holland unpleasantness is the prevailing attitude?

 Stuff Dutch People Like is a site I enjoy reading because it shows off the quirky things about my country, even if rather over the top at times, but then a good laugh is a good laugh.
 The No. 31 Keeping It Real is the particular post that generated a storm of comments, more than 100 so far, many of them complaining about the awfulness of the Dutch.
 I needed a sedative after reading them all.